Vice President Mike Pence’s Aspen visit brings out supporters, protesters

 The Colorado Democratic Party also weighed in on Pence’s appearance at the two Colorado fundraisers, which were both closed to the public.

-Pitkin County Sheriff Joe DiSalvo said Monday evening that he still hadn’t been able to track down the name of the Caribou Club member who hosted the event and had made no headway in persuading that person or the Trump campaign to pay for his deputies’ overtime providing security for Pence.
+Pitkin County Sheriff Joe DiSalvo said July 22 that he still hadn’t been able to track down the name of the Caribou Club member who hosted the event and had made no headway in persuading that person or the Trump campaign to pay for his deputies’ overtime providing security for Pence.

 “Usually by this time, we’re aware of who’s going to pay,” he said.
 “I’ve been trying for a week and I still can’t get anyone to tell me who the Caribou Club host is.
 So far I’ve been ghosted.